gavinf97/certs_mailer/README.md

 ### 1.2.
 Potential Library installations
-#### Upon running the script some libraries may require an external downlaod to be used int he Jupyter Notebook; if this is an issue the script will flag these
+#### Upon running the script some libraries may require an external downlaod to be used in the Jupyter Notebook; if this is an issue the script will flag these

 <br />